Homebirth is a safe option for women who:

 If you’re interested in a homebirth, it’s a good idea to think about:

-Knowing your options and talking about them with your midwife or doctor can help you feel more prepared and happier about your pregnancy and birth experience in the long run.
+Knowing your options and talking about them with your midwife or doctor can help you feel more prepared for and happier about your pregnancy and birth experience in the long run.